British PM May forces her deputy to resign over pornography scandal

 Green said in his resignation letter that he did not recognize the account of events, but apologized to the woman, academic and critic Kate Maltby, for making her feel uncomfortable.

-Writing by Guy Faulconbridge; editing by Susan Thomas and John Stonestreet
+Writing by Guy Faulconbridge; editing by Susan Thomas and Angus MacSwan